IgniteUI/indigo-design-docfx/en/components/list-item.md

 | Label + Progress          | <img class="responsive-img" src="../images/list_item_primary4.png" srcset="../images/list_item_primary4@2x.png 2x" />   | Linear Progress Bar inside a List Item can not have a value label, therefore, the layer of the label is toggled off in the layers panel in Figma.
 This setting should not be changed! |
 | Label | <img class="responsive-img" src="../images/list_item_primary5.png" srcset="../images/list_item_primary5@2x.png 2x" />     |                                                                                                                                            |

-## Secondary Action in Figma and Sketch
+## Secondary Action in Figma

-There are 4 interchangeable List Item Secondary Actions in Figma.
-In Figma, they are available under the `Secondary Action` base component properties where they can be switched and turned on and off, depending on the case and needs.
+There are 4 interchangeable List Item Secondary Actions in Figma. Тhey are available under the `Secondary Action` base component properties where they can be switched and turned on and off, depending on the case and needs.
 The auto layout in Figma will automatically adjust the component based on the selected properties.

 |                  |                                                                                                    |                                                                                                                                       |
 | ---------------- | -------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------- |